dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 24.8.2.4.
 Non-opaque `function method` {#sec-non-opaque-function-method}

 Functions are normally used for specifications, but their functional syntax is sometimes also desirable to write application code.
-However, doing so naively results in the body of a `function method Fun()` be available for every caller, which can result in the verifier to timeout or get extremely slow[^verifier-lost].
+However, doing so naively results in the body of a `function method Fun()` be available for every caller, which can cause the verifier to time out or get extremely slow[^verifier-lost].
 A solution for that is to add the attribute [`{:opaque}`](#sec-opaque) right between `function method` and `Fun()`, and use [`reveal Fun();`](#sec-reveal-statement) in the calling functions or methods when needed.

 #### 24.8.2.5.
 Conversion to and from bitvectors {#sec-conversion-to-and-from-bitvectors}